-For two years, the original founders, Amphone Sengchanh, Cindy Phengphanh, Donna Nielsen, Kassie Vongsitthy, Kaithong Rithmyxay, Malay Surivong, Nonphachan Rithmyxay, Sue Luangrath, and their first elected president, Kasy Khaikham consulted with a pro bono legal adviser, Paul Huang and established its legal name, Laotian American Society (LAS) and its by law.
-A board was formed and committees were organized to run an organization in serving the Lao community and sharing with others information about the Lao culture and heritage.
-During this time, LAS has filed with Georgia’s Secretary of State as a Corporation and known as Laotian American Society, Inc. While still trying to establish the organization, the board continued to participate in community events and organized their own LAS functions.
-The organization finally had enough money and determination, from the help of Malay Surivong and Donna Nielsen, paperwork was sent in and LAS filed for its non-profit status with the IRS.
-In June 2005, LAS’s long wait was over with and officially received its non-profit organization 501c.3 status.
+For two years, the original founders, Amphone Sengchanh, Cindy Phengphanh, Donna Nielsen, Kassie Vongsitthy, Kaithong Rithmyxay, Malay Surivong, Nonphachan Rithmyxay, Sue Luangrath, and their first elected president, Kasy Khaikham consulted with pro bono legal adviser, Paul Huang, and established its official, legal name Laotian American Society.
+A board was formed and committees were organized to run the organization in serving the Lao community and sharing information about the Lao culture and heritage.
+During this time, LAS filed with Georgia’s Secretary of State as a Corporation and was then known as Laotian American Society, Inc. While still trying to establish the organization, the board continued to participate in community events and organized their own LAS functions.
+The organization finally had enough money and determination, from the help of Malay Surivong and Donna Nielsen, and LAS filed for its non-profit status with the IRS.
+In June 2005, LAS’s long wait was over and officially received its non-profit organization 501c.3 status.

-LAS started off as a dream to many volunteers in its organization but became a reality when its community and members supported it.
-Even before the organization received its non-profit status, the educational committee worked on scholarship awards and educational recognition programs.
-Selflessness acts of volunteers worked hard raising funds for college grants and special recognition for younger students.
-In a joint effort with the Wat Lao, traditional dance classes were organized.
-English and citizenship tutoring programs were implemented.
+LAS started off as a dream to many members and volunteers within its organization, but became a reality when its community supported it.
+Even before the organization received its non-profit status, the educational committee worked on scholarship awards and educational recognition programs through selflessness acts of volunteers who worked hard raising funds for college grants and special recognition for younger Lao students.
+In a joint effort with the Wat Lao, traditional dance classes were also organized and English and citizenship tutoring programs were additionally implemented.
 Even with the lack of funds, its members and volunteers never gave up.